Guihermee/BookPedia/README.md

 # Bookpedia
-Bookpedia is an Kotlin Multiplatform Compose Application created using Jetpack compose
+Bookpedia is an Kotlin Multiplatform Compose Application created using Jetpack compose targeting Android, IOS and Desktop

 ## Result